help-me-mom/ng-mocks/packages/karma-typescript/README.md

   The directory of the `tsconfig.json` file will be used as the base path for the Typescript compiler, and if `karmaTypescriptConfig.tsconfig` isn't set, the `basePath` property of the Karma config will be used as the compiler base path instead.

+* **karmaTypescriptConfig.stopOnFailure** - Stop on any compiler error.<br/>
+  By default karma will stop when any typescript compile errors are encountered.<br/>
+  Setting this to false will allow test tobe run when typescript compile errors are present.

 Example of a full `karmaTypescriptConfig` configuration:

 ```javascript